Kgomotsolouisaseema/Assignment2-Development/README.md

 - Effectiveness of version control implementation.
 - Appropriateness of tools selected for the project requirements.
 - Clarity of reflection on challenges and solutions encountered.
-- Adherence to submission guidelines and deadlines.
+- Adherence to submission guidelines and deadlines

-Note: Feel free to reach out for clarification or assistance with any aspect of the assignment. ewfwgjerhfhwwewkrfhwkjerfwnfjnf
+Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.